 Kids Cancer Support Group is a not for profit organisation that is dedicated to connecting, supporting and enriching the lives of children diagnosed with cancer and other blood disorders on Ward 3B at Princess Margaret Hospital (soon to be Ward 1A at Perth Children’s Hospital).
 We not only recognise the impact that being diagnosed with cancer has on the child and the parents, but also the flow-on effect on siblings.

-Although finding a cure is the biggest priority for childhood cancer, offering “distractionary” services to help try and ease the journey is also vital.
+Although finding a cure is the biggest priority for childhood cancer, offering engaging memorable and distracting services to help try and ease the journey is ever so vital.

 Kids Cancer Support Group was first established in 1983 by a group of parents who recognised a need to support each other through the traumatic cancer journey.
-KCSG continues to be run on a voluntary basis by parents and has always relied solely on the generous support of donations from the community to deliver the vital services and support that the families need.
+KCSG continues to be run on a voluntary basis by parents of children with cancer and blood disorders.
+KCSG has always relied solely on the generous support of donations from the community to deliver the vital services and support that the families need.

 Our three main goals are:

 - Connect – provide an avenue for connecting with other families.
 The only other people who completely understand what it is you are going through are other parents of a child diagnosed with cancer;

 - Support – Recognise and fill the gaps and help support families from a social perspective.
 This goal works together with our connect goal;

 - Enrich – this could be something as simple as a cupcake and a coffee on a Sunday during a toy delivery for the kids or having easy access to a bottle of shampoo after bringing your child into the hospital at 3 am.